 Drinking Habits That Age Your Brain Faster, Say Experts

-We only get one brain—and anything we can do to preserve its health is an investment in our longevity.
-Having an agile mind that can grasp comprehension, retention, focus, and creativity will keep us feeling younger and happier.
-However, some drinking habits cause our noggin' to age faster than they should.
-From drinking too much alcohol and skipping water to choosing sugar-rich beverages, here are big no-nos for brain health.
+We only get one brain; anything we can do to fortify our brain's health is an investment in our longevity.
+Having an agile mind that can grasp comprehension, retention, focus, and creativity will keep us feeling younger and happier—but this all hinges on how well you take care of yourself and manage your health.
+Even your eating and drinking habits can age your brain if you're not careful.

 Drinking to get intoxicated

 When you're in a new social setting, alcohol is a fast way to feel more social and at ease.
-If you feel uncomfortable, you may have more drinks than you genuinely should, making you feel intoxicated and building up toxins that harm your brain cells, warns Dr. William Li, an author, physician, and medical director of the Angiogenesis Foundation.
+If you feel uncomfortable, you may have more drinks than you genuinely should, making you feel intoxicated and building up toxins that harm your brain cells, warns Dr. William Li, the CEO, president and medical director of the Angiogenesis Foundation.

-"High levels of alcohol can kill brain neurons in short order, so drinking excessively to get drunk can cause brain damage," he explains.
+"High levels of alcohol can kill brain neurons in short order, so drinking excessively to get drunk can cause brain damage," Dr. Li explains.

 In the short term, your brain can repair itself but repeated drinking to get drink builds up the toxic effects in the brain and causes neuroinflammation.